Axway/platform-management-docs/content/en/docs/release_notes/13_0_0_release_notes.md

 ## 13.0.0 - 14 Mar 2023

-Platform Management 13.0.0 is a major release which includes one behavior change, one new feature, and one improvement.
+Platform Management 13.0.0 is a major release which includes one changed behavior, one new feature, and one improvement.

 {{% alert title="Note" color="primary" %}}
 With this release, Platform Management API endpoints related to use of __Mobile Backend Services__ and __Amplify Runtime Services__ previously marked as deprecated have be removed.
 All remaining __Amplify Runtime Services__ environments have been decommissioned.
 Application types served by those environments will no longer be visible with the Platform.